wizison/blog-spring-boot-base-project/README.md

 # blog-spring-boot-base-project
-this is the base project for all projects around my blog. feel free to use it as your base project, also.
+This is the base project for all projects around my blog.
+Feel free to use it as your base project, too.

 ## Technologies / Frameworks
  - Java 1.8